David-N-Lopez/Faster-Matrix-Algebra-for-Eigen/README.md

 # Faster-Matrix-Algebra-for-EIGEN
 Test - David Nicolas Lopez

+Faster Matrix Algebra for Eigen's linear algebra library.
+Reduced the computational time by reduced by 43\% by implementing symmetrical matrix algebra.

 To compile: